swttt/LEDitor/README.md

 * Use generators to create basic animations with a few mouse clicks.
 * Save your creations and exchange them with your Homey friends.

+NOTE: Homey's screensavers wont work when the animations are active.
+Take that in consideration in case you are using screensavers for notifications.
+Homey's built-in animations will pause-and-continue the LEDitor animations.

 The user's pleasure is my reward.
 People who like to show some extra gratitude can buy me a coffee.
 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">